JayashriGovindan/SMEV/README.md

 - [x] Use good naming and organization conventions in your repos.
 - [x] Complete the Challenger exercise if you haven't done so.
 - [x] Engage in module 3 of the MOOC and choose a topic for the peer evaluation (final task of module 3).
-- [ ] Here is an opportunity to practice your data curation/analysisskills by producing the [[file:../2022_10_Grenoble/03_Names-Methodo2022-exercise.Rmd][First name/last name analysis in a computational document]].
-I encourage you to use =dplyr= and =ggplot= for this analysis.
+- [X] To practice data analysis using dplyr and ggplot, implementing First name analysis, [Exercise Detail](https://github.com/alegrand/SMPE/blob/master/sessions/2022_10_Grenoble/03_Names-Methodo2022-exercise.Rmd) .

 ### Progress Note:
 - Organised git repos and added free MIT license.